rockettheme/docs/Docs/joomla/templates/corvus/demo_module_10.md

 ---
 title: Corvus: Recreating the Demo - Popular Templates
-description: Your Guide to Recreating Elements of the Corvus Theme for Joomla
+description: Your Guide to Recreating Elements of the Corvus Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/corvus:Corvus

 ---